leonbeier/Matrix-Clock/README.md

 For the timer functionality I added a passive buzzer that is driven by the Frequency_Divider that creates a 2038Hz square wave (C7).

 ### Buttons
 To control the timer there are 5 inputs for buttons.
+I used capacitive touch buttons.